China Ancient Trip, Day 6: Xi'an

 Some of the ancient Chinese relics

-The model of the pit of chariots and horses of western Zhang Dynasty
+The model of the pit of chariots and horses of the Western Zhang Dynasty

 Bronze from the Tang Dynasty